clairdl/go-linear-regression/README.md

-# Regression in go
+## Regression in go

 ### Intro

-Regression is the process of statistically modelling the relationship between _n_ variables from known data points, which enables us to predict unknown values.
+Regression is the process of statistically modelling the relationship between a dependent variable and _n_ independent variables, which enables us to predict new values.
 Regression techniques are generally concerned with predicting continous values, as opposed to a discreet set of categories.

-### Linear regression
+### 1. Linear Regression

-Linear regression is the simplest but possibly the most fundamental model, and uses the good old:
+Linear regression is the simplest but possibly the most fundamental model, and uses the classic equation:

 `y = mx + b`

-Which describes a line with slope `m` and y-intercept `b`.
+Which describes a line with gradient `m` and y-intercept `b`.

-One way of calculating `m` and `b` is called the 'ordinary least squares' method:
+One way of calculating `m` and `b` is with [ordinary least squares](https://en.wikipedia.org/wiki/Ordinary_least_squares) method:

 1. Randomise values for both m and b to create an example line
 2. Find the distance between the example line and each value in the dataset.
 These distances are called 'errors':